One Piece: Unlimited Adventure: Gameplay

-The player can choose one character from any of the over 40 characters that have appeared in the game (including basic enemies and final boss) and fight against 1000 opponents.
+The player can choose one character from any of the over 40 characters that have appeared in the game (including basic enemies and the final boss) and fight against 1000 opponents.

 Plot

 The Straw Hat Pirates aboard the Thousand Sunny are in peril as food and water supplies are running low.
-After Luffy reveals that he, Usopp, and Chopper wasted all the food in an eating contest, Sanji makes him and Chopper fish to make up for their loss, as well as Usopp looking out for any nearby islands to restock.
-Instead of catching any tasty fish, Luffy catches what appears to be a jewel.
-He tries to show the others his newfound mystery jewel, but no one is interested.
+After Luffy reveals that he, Usopp, and Chopper wasted all the food in an eating contest, Sanji forces him and Chopper to fish to make up for their loss, as well as Usopp looking out for any nearby islands to restock.
+Instead of catching any fish, Luffy catches what appears to be a jewel.
+He tries to show the others his newfound mystery jewel, but nobody is interested.
 They are more worried about the lack of food.
 "Can't eat it, we don't need it."
 Luffy decides to use a Gum-Gum Rocket to launch himself into the air to get a better view hoping to see an island.
 Somehow, the jewel reacts and an island emerges from the sea, under the Thousand Sunny.

 Luffy and company decide to search the island for the "Hidden Treasure" which can only be found by breaking all the seals.
 A strange creature is trying to prevent them from breaking the seals.
-Not knowing what he is protecting the Straw Hat Pirates decide to go along with breaking the seals as they look for their missing ship.
+Not knowing what he is protecting, the Straw Hat Pirates decide to go along with breaking the seals as they look for their missing ship.

-Over time, it is revealed that the seal is preventing the revival of an evil monster that the island's original inhabitants had created in the hopes of protecting themselves from invaders, and that Popora, the island's guardian, has been living alone for 1,000 years since his creator's death, preventing the creature's revival.
+Over time, it is revealed the seal is preventing the revival of an evil monster that the island's original inhabitants had created in the hopes of protecting themselves from invaders, and Popora, the island's guardian, has been living alone for 1,000 years since his creator's death, stopping the creature's revival.
 Luffy and the other Straw Hats decide to help him, breaking the final seals and defeating the monster.
 After their victory, Popora's creator returns and, to reward him for his service, turns the island into a paradise and allows him to live with several creatures like him.
 The Straw Hat Pirates sail off after replenishing their food supplies.